Voices Endorsements for the November 2020 Ballot

-Community boosterism aside, we don’t think many residents are happy with things as they are, and we support candidates who remain independent from the old political network largely responsible for the status quo.
-We look for candidates that articulate new directions and fresh ideas for local government that can translate into actions.
+Community boosterism aside, we don’t think many residents are happy with things as they are.
+We support candidates who remain independent from the old political network that bears most of the responsibility for our current condition.
+We look for candidates who articulate new directions and fresh ideas for local government that can translate into action.
 We consider qualities like basic competence, knowledge of current issues, familiarity with the operation of city government, and a hunger to learn.
-Elected officials need an even temperament and the ability to communicate effectively with all members of our diverse community.
+Elected officials require an even temperament and the ability to communicate effectively with all members of our diverse community.

 Mayor Robert McConnell

 We support Robert McConnell for the same reasons we backed him in his recent county level campaign.
 In this BLM-inspired political environment, why are we opting for the old white guy?
 In part it's because we can't get behind any of his opponents, but it's more than a default choice.
 He has a long track record on the Council and we know his qualities.